faiqraedaya/PHASTTemperatureAnalyser/README.md

 # PHAST Temperature Dispersion Analyser

-A tool for analysing temperature dispersion data from PHAST simulations.
+A tool for analysing temperature data from PHAST dispersion reports.
+Useful for cryogenic risk assessments where you want to find the maximum downwind distance to a temperature of interest.

 ## Installation